 All you have to do is stay calm and avoid apostrophes.

-How To Order Your Address Stamp in 3 Steps
+How To Order Your Address Stamp in 3 Easy Steps

 After you pick out your address stamp, you may decide to pluralize your last name.
 To find what the ending should be, look up by your last letter.
 In this case, it would be w.